ForNeVeR/numbers-z3/Readme.md

 The original Numbers problem is classified as "problem-9" (because it has 9 numbers involved).

-Currently solved task: "constrained problem-9" (where "constrained" means that no concat operation is allowed).
+Currently solving task: "constrained problem-9" (where "constrained" means that no concat operation is allowed).

+The solution takes too long to execute; probably we'll need to reduce its' complexity.

 **Status**: research in progress.